Banana Oatmeal Pancakes

 What you need

-- Wet ingredients – Ripe bananas, quick oats, milk, eggs, unsalted butter or oil, vanilla extract
+- Wet ingredients – Ripe bananas (the riper they are, the sweeter they will be), quick oats, milk, eggs, unsalted butter or oil, vanilla extract

 - Dry ingredients – All-purpose flour, granulated sugar, baking powder, ground cinnamon, salt